Sublattice polarization and filamentary superconductivity in strained graphene: results and discussion

+As shown in Fig.~1(d), the normal-state LDOS at the Fermi level exhibits a sharp zero-energy peak, arising from the $n=0$ PLLs.
+When $\mu \neq 0$, this peak is immediately depleted, and the normal-state density of states at the Fermi energy becomes negligible.
+Consequently, the sublattice polarization effect disappears, and the pairing in the flat-band regions is no longer present.
+In contrast, the filamentary superconductivity at the geometric nodes is enhanced due to an increased normal-state density of states at the Fermi energy upon doping.

+To further elucidate the microscopic nature of this highly inhomogeneous superconducting state, we calculate the LDOS at different spatial locations.
+Fig. 3 contrasts the LDOS in the flat-band region with that at the geometric node.

-\textit{Spectral Signatures and Hard Gap.}---In the flat-band region (x=0.33L, Fig. 3a), the LDOS retains the strong sublattice polarization characteristic of the normal state, with the A and B sublattices remaining spectrally separated.
+In the flat-band region ($x=0.33L$, Fig. 3a), the LDOS retains the strong sublattice polarization characteristic of the normal state, with the A and B sublattices remaining spectrally separated.
 However, a crucial change occurs: the sharp zero-energy peak observed in the normal state (Fig. 1d) is now split into two peaks centered away from the Fermi level.
-This splitting signifies the opening of a superconducting gap $\Delta_{flat}$ on the flat bands.
-The persistence of sublattice separation implies that the Cooper pairs in this region are formed between electrons residing on distinct sublattices that are spatially segregated, confirming the “kinetic blockade” scenario where superconductivity is weakly coherent.
+This splitting signifies the opening of a superconducting gap, $\Delta_{flat}$, on the flat bands.
+The persistence of sublattice separation implies that any Cooper pairs formed in this region must involve electrons residing on distinct sublattices that are spatially segregated.
+This severe spatial mismatch restricts the development of robust phase coherence, explaining why the local pairing amplitude remains weak despite the highly divergent normal-state DOS.

-In stark contrast, at the nodes of corrugation ($x=0.5L$, Fig. 3b), where the order parameter is maximized, the A and B sublattice spectra become identical, indicating a restoration of local sublattice symmetry.
-A large, hard gap is clearly visible, reflecting the robust pairing amplitude in these quasi-one-dimensional filaments.
-Notably, the spectrum exhibits a striking absence of sharp coherence peaks at the gap edges, which are hallmarks of conventional BCS superconductivity.
-This suppression of coherence peaks is attributed to the combined effects of the intrinsic PDW texture and the strong-coupling nature of the superconductivity in these strained regions.
-The sign-reversing order parameter and the effective reduction of dimensionality (to quasi-1D filaments) redistribute the spectral weight, leading to a smooth gap profile rather than sharp pile-ups.
+In stark contrast, at the nodes of the corrugation ($x=0.5L$, Fig. 3b), where the order parameter is maximized, the A and B sublattice spectra become identical, indicating a full restoration of local sublattice symmetry.
+A large, hard gap is clearly visible, reflecting the robust pairing amplitude within these quasi-one-dimensional filaments.
+Notably, the spectrum exhibits a striking absence of sharp coherence peaks at the gap edges, which are typical hallmarks of conventional BCS superconductivity.
+This suppression of coherence peaks is a direct consequence of the extreme spatial inhomogeneity of the order parameter.
+The effective reduction of dimensionality—confining the superconducting condensate to quasi-1D filaments—strongly redistributes the spectral weight, leading to a smooth gap profile rather than the sharp spectral pile-ups expected in uniform two-dimensional systems.